-Group HDF5 Category Name Data Type Remarks / Data space /(feature attribute See Table 10c-10 (see Table) Single-valued attributes as described in Table 10c-10 code) Dataset axisNames String String Array (1-D): 0D-1 where D is the value of the dimension attribute Axes should be in major-minor order; that is, if storage is to be in row-major order the X/longitude axis should be first.
-Dataset (optional) coordinateSize Integer Array (1-D): 0D-1 where D is the value of the dimension attribute The size of the coordinate encoding in bytes.
+Group HDF5 Category Name Data Type Remarks / Data space /(feature attribute See Table 10c-10 (see Table) Single-valued attributes as described in Table 10c-10 code) Dataset axisNames String Array (1-D): 0D-1 where D is the value of the dimension attribute Axes should be in major-minor order; that is, if storage is to be in row-major order the X/longitude axis should be first Dataset (optional) coordinateSize Integer Array (1-D): 0D-1 where D is the value of the dimension attribute The size of the coordinate encoding in bytes.
 Allowed values are 1, 2, 4, or 8.
-If this datase is not present the coordinates must be encoded using 64 bits (8 bytes) for Float coordinate and 32 bits (4 bytes) for Integer coordinates Dataset (optional) interpolationParameters Float Array (1-D) of interpolation parameters Required if and only if the value of attribute interpolationType is 'biquadratic' or 'bicubic' Group /(feature code).N Container for each instance of a feature type.
+If this datase is not present the coordinates must be encoded using 64 bits (8 bytes) for Float coordinate and 32 bits (4 bytes) for Integer coordinates Dataset (optional) interpolationParameters Float Array (1-D) of interpolation parameters Required if and only if the value of attribute interpolationType is 'biquadratic' or 'bicubic' Dataset (optional) featureAttributeTable Compound Array (1-D) of index-based feature attributes (clause 10c-9.6.2).
+Required if and only if the value of attribute dataCodingFormat is 9 Group /(feature code).N Container for each instance of a feature type.
 Numbered sequentially from 1 to numInstances (Table 10c-10).
 Zero-padding with leading zeros must be used so that the 'N' suffixes are all the same length.
 To accommodate expansion, an extra zero is recommended

-- 1) "uncertainty" is the uncertainty in data values, position uncertainty (both horizontal and vertical) is encoded separately. - 2) The length of the interpolationParameters dataset and sequence of parameters should be provided in the Product Specification.
+1) "uncertainty" is the uncertainty in data values, position uncertainty (both horizontal and vertical) is encoded separately.

+2) The length of the interpolationParameters dataset and sequence of parameters should be provided in the Product Specification.